 The amounts due from subsidiary companies are unsecured.
-The trade debt due from a subsidiary company has a repayment term of 7 to 30 days (2021: 30 days) and the overdue trade and non-trade debts bear an average interest of approximately 2.74% (2021: 2.36%) per annum.
+The trade debt due from a subsidiary company has a repayment term of 7 to 30 days (2022: 7 to 30 days) and the overdue trade and non-trade debts bear an average interest of approximately 3.64% (2022: 2.74%) per annum.
 The non-trade debts are repayable on demand.